dofy/learn-vim/README.md

 In my personal experience of learning Vim, it is very difficult to learn Vim by reading documentation or watching other people operate it.
-You have to be in the real world, in real scenarios, in order to familiarize yourself with the commands and master them.
+You have to be in the real world, in real scenarios, to familiarize yourself with the commands and master them.

-Therefore, in order to meet the needs of learning and operating at the same time, all the files in the project are in Markdown format, which can be read as an explanation document, and can also be opened in Vim.
+Therefore, to meet the needs of learning and operating at the same time, all the files in the project are in Markdown format, which can be read as an explanation document, and can also be opened in Vim.
 You can read it as an explanatory document, and you can also use Vim to open the files for actual operation (the latter is recommended).

 ## How to Use